-Informal accommodations have been made in facilities that do not have a dedicated Mothers' Room.
-To obtain information on informal accommodation options, or to obtain assistance in creating a designated Mothers' Room for your building or department, please contact Work/Life.
+Informal accommodations will be made within reasonable walking distance within or near facilities that do not have a dedicated Lactation Room.
+To obtain information on informal accommodation options, or to obtain assistance in creating a designated Lactation Room for your building or department, please contact Work/Life.

 Supervisors: How to Respond to an Employee Request for Time Away from Work